 The adventures of Allstar Worthy and his friends Casey, Dimmey, and Daffney, aired on NBC in 1984, for four seasons.
 It was Belgian entrepreneur Freddy Monnickendam who came up with this kooky concept for the show.
 Impressed by his idea, Hanna-Barbera produced the show.
 The cartoon was co-created by Belgian businessman, Freddy Monnickendam, who went to Hanna-Barbera with the idea.
 ‘Snorks’ seemed to be the under-the-sea version of another Hanna-Barbera show – ‘The Smurfs’.

 Dungeons & Dragons

-Inspired by the famous board game, the story of ‘Dungeons and Dragons’ revolves around a bunch of kids who unintentionally get trapped into a magical world.
-Everyone was giddy to watch how in each and every episode, the kids tried to escape from the Dungeons and Dragons and safely come back home.
+Inspired by the famous board game, the story of ‘Dungeons and Dragons’ revolves around a bunch of kids who unintentionally get trapped in a magical world.
+Everyone was giddy to watch how in each and every episode, the kids tried to escape from the dungeons and dragons and safely come back home.
 Watching it was like re-living the actual role-playing game.

 The show revolved around the fantastic journey the clan had to go through to protect Uncle Scrooge’s treasure from being stolen by various enemies.
 This wildly entertaining show premiered in 1987, airing more than 100 episodes.
 Its final episode was released in 1990.
 Disney rebooted the show in 2017.